daos-stack/daos/docs/overview/security.md

 certificates.
 DAOS verifies the certificate chain, as well as the Common Name (CN) in the certificate, to authenticate the component's identity.

-The `admin` component certificate serves as the only authentication mechanism for the `dmg` administrative tool.
+The `admin` component certificate serves as the only authentication and authorization mechanism for the `dmg` administrative tool.
 With the `admin` certificate's private key and the `dmg` executable, a user has full administrative access to the DAOS system.